F. P. Santangelo

 Frank-Paul Santangelo (born October 24, 1966) is an American former professional baseball player.
 He played Major League Baseball from 1995 to 2001 for the Montreal Expos, San Francisco Giants, Los Angeles Dodgers, and Oakland Athletics.
-He also served as a broadcaster for the Washington Nationals.
+He also served as a broadcaster for the Washington Nationals and now with the San Francisco Giants.

 Early life

 A native of El Dorado Hills, California, Santangelo attended Oak Ridge High School, Sacramento City College, and the University of Miami.
 In 1988, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.

 Career

 Santangelo was drafted in the 20th round of the 1989 Major League Baseball draft by the Montreal Expos organization and rose through the minor leagues, reaching the AAA with the Indianapolis Indians in 1992.
 He joined the AAA Ottawa Lynx the following year when the Expos changed AAA affiliation, and wound up playing three seasons for Ottawa before making his major league debut in August 1995.
 Santangelo became the first player in Ottawa Lynx history to have his number, 24, retired.
 He holds the club record with 86 runs scored in the 1993 season.

 Santangelo made his Major League debut on August 2, 1995, as the starting left fielder against the Florida Marlins.
 He grounded out to third base in his first at-bat but tripled to right field off of Chris Hammond in the fifth inning for his first major-league hit.
 He was 2-for-3 with a run batted in (RBI) in his debut.
 He hit his first home run on August 24 off Sergio Valdez of the San Francisco Giants.

 Santangelo finished fourth in the National League in Rookie of the Year voting in 1996.
 He played six different positions while posting a .277 average with seven home runs and 56 RBI.
 He was hit by 11 pitches, starting a four-year streak of being in the top 10 in the National League in that category.
 In four seasons with Montreal, he hit .251 with 17 homers and 119 RBI in 439 games.